timothyas/ufs-rocknroll/experiments/quick-hero-800/README.md

 - LETKF
 - RDHPCS-Hera

-## Noticed issues
+## Added tasks

-- `soca_ensperts` could be more efficient.
-Two parts:
+The added tasks generally split single tasks into more subtasks in order to take advantage of different regimes of parallelism.

+- `ocean_ens_initconds_socaensperts` is now split into two parts:
-    1. Init static b and compute perturbations, no problem (although unclear if this really needs 800 tasks over 200 nodes..
+    1. `ocean_ens_pertconds_socaensperts`: Init static b and compute perturbations, no problem (although unclear if this really needs 800 tasks over 200 nodes..
-    2. Checkpoint model.
+    2. `ocean_ens_ckptconds_socaensperts`: Checkpoint model (i.e., save output in format for MOM).
        Now this part chokes with 800 tasks, so drop down to just one node and run serially.
 This could be parallelized.

 - Actually, it is not necessary to split `gsi_3dvar` into the two parts below.